kmehta2012/kmehta2012/README.md

 * **Video explainer on Group Theory and Rubik's Cubes** - how Kociemba's algorithm uses group theory.
 Basically make the best explainer on this topic available on the internet
 * **Supplement my existing 2×2 cube solver** with different 3×3 solvers - one implementing Kociemba, one implementing a neural net to solve a cube

----

-Feel free to explore my repositories and reach out if you want to collaborate!